DEMON-Network/markdown-workshop/README.md

 All materials from the workshop can be found in this repository.

-If you would like to try the material from the practical session, please go to [the repo website](https://demon-network.github.io/markdown-workshop/)
+If you would like to try the material from the practical session, you can find everything you will need [here](https://demon-network.github.io/markdown-workshop/)

--